 In order to log on, please click on Internet Banking Log on button in the Home Page and do the following steps:

-If you forgot your primary password or secondary password, select the Forgotten your password link on the log on screen.
+If you forgot your primary password or password, select the Forgotten your password link on the log on screen.
 You will be asked to enter your Security Answers.
 Upon correct entry of the security answers, you will proceed to reset your password.

 If you forgot your Personal Internet Banking Username, please contact our customer service numbers

 This means that the Java applet is not completely loaded onto your PC.
 Follow the instructions below to fully load this up:

 Click on the Refresh button in the browser's top navigation bar Re-select the transaction and wait for the loading to be completed.

 Proceed again with your transaction